Graph Matching with Bi-level Noisy Correspondence: Method

 To make the structure linear loss calculable, one could relax the constraint $\Pi$ with binary row-stochastic relaxation ($[\mathbf{Y} ]_{ij}\in\{0,1\}$ and $\sum_j\mathbf{Y}_{i j}=1 ~ \forall i$) and utilize the common log-sum-exp approximation~\cite{beck2012smoothing} on the max function of Eq.~(\ref{eq:linear}).
 Then the linear assignment loss could be reformulated as the InfoNCE contrastive loss as proved by~\cite{moskalev2022contrasting}:

 where $\tau$ controls the degree of smoothness.
-For our case, we reformulate the equivalence theory between the linear assignment and contrastive learning (Proposition 2 of~\cite{moskalev2022contrasting}) as follows. \begin{Theo} The log-sum-exp ~\cite{beck2012smoothing} smoothed structured linear assignment loss $L$ with row-stochastic relaxation is equivalent to the InfoNCE contrastive loss~\cite{moco,mocov2}. \end{Theo}
+For our case, we reformulate the equivalence theory between the linear assignment and contrastive learning as follows.
+The detailed proof please refer to Appendix~\ref{app:a}. \begin{Theo} The log-sum-exp ~\cite{beck2012smoothing} smoothed structured linear assignment loss $L$ with row-stochastic relaxation is equivalent to the InfoNCE contrastive loss~\cite{moco,mocov2}. \end{Theo}

 Notably, the above theorem indicates that contrastive learning Eq.~(\ref{eq:loglinear}) is a fast and differentiable approximation to the linear assignment problem thus could be efficiently used to align the keypoints in deep graph matching directly.
 To simply conduct contrastive learning for graph matching, we align the keypoints $\mathbf{V}_A$ and $\mathbf{V}_B$ according to $\mathbf{Y}_{gt}$ and only remain the keypoints which have the counterpart for training, obtaining aligned keypoints $\mathbf{P}_A,\mathbf{P}_B\in \mathbb{R}^{n\times d}$ for graph $\mathcal{G}_A$ and $\mathcal{G}_B$, respectively.
 Then we conduct contrastive learning on both rows and columns of the node similarity matrix $\mathbf{S}$ as~\cite{radford2021learning}: